salvadorjesus/teaching-crypto-sandbox/README.md

 # Teaching Crypto Sandbox
 **Miscellaneous resources for private crypto lessons.**

-I am teaching blockchain to a law firm with a tech affinity.
+I am teaching blockchain in a law firm with a tech affinity.
 I am using this repo to upload public resources, a little bit of solidity code and some exercises.

 ### Lesson 0: The basics
-* Blockchain as a decentralized database, nodes, security, when to use
+* Blockchain as a decentralized database, nodes, security, when to use.
-* Wallets, networks, exchanges
+* Wallets, networks, exchanges.
 * Smart contracts.

 #### Activities